 While the tinnitus cycle can begin with hearing loss, it’s not just an auditory problem.
 It’s driven by neurological changes within the auditory system and the areas of the brain that influence your conscious attention and emotional state.
 The result is you hear a frustrating sound resembling whistling, hissing, buzzing, or roaring.
 While no single explanation applies, the following is a commonly accepted causality theory.

-Tinnitus most commonly results from hearing loss caused by exposure to loud or excessive noises.
-For this reason, people who work in careers that involve frequent exposure to loud noise, such as musicians, pilots, air traffic controllers, construction workers, military personnel, and first responders, are more likely to experience hearing loss and tinnitus.
+Tinnitus is most commonly caused by hearing loss from exposure to loud or excessive noise.
+People who work in jobs that involve frequent exposure to loud noise – such as musicians, pilots, air traffic controllers, construction workers, military personnel, and first responders – are more likely to experience hearing loss and tinnitus.

 Ending the Cycle & Finding Relief

-These frustrating factors can result in a tinnitus cycle: a series of self-reinforcing symptoms that can lead to progressive worsening of the tinnitus over time.
+These frustrating factors can result in a tinnitus cycle: a series of self-reinforcing symptoms that can lead to progressive worsening of tinnitus over time.
 In the past, these factors made tinnitus very difficult to treat.
 Luckily, times have changed.

 Adding to this cycle is inferior experiences.
 Whether it’s from an under-trained “specialist,” shady business practices, indifferent customer service, or poor product selection because the provider is owned by a manufacturer, you may be needlessly suffering as a result.

 Perhaps you’ve even been told that nothing can be done about your tinnitus.
 What that person meant was that they couldn’t help.
 We can.
 We know you don’t want to make a second trip to an audiologist.
 But at Sound Relief there is hope for you, and there is help for you.